How to Rotate or Replace a Boat Hatch (And Reasons You Should)

 - Paint stirrer, plastic knife, or anything to scrape off excess sealant

-Once you have these tools set aside and ready, get ready to install your boat hatch and roll up your sleeves!
+Once you have these tools set aside and ready to go, roll up your sleeves and get ready to install your boat hatch.

 1. Cover the hatch from the cabin interior.
 This ensures no debris falls into the cabin.
 You can use something as simple as a garbage bag taped up to the cabin ceiling.